kcfkwok2003/Simp_py/programmer/readme.md

   8. no more ping before upload (changed)
   9. add reload in file operation (changed)
   10. upload with host code (changed)
-  11. rst with host code
+  11. rst with host code (changed)
+  12. mon with host code (Changed)
+  13. a6 host check uid not match with message show (changed)
+  14. a7 use port other than 8080

 working: